skyvers/skyve-dev-guide/_pages/queries.md

 </query>
 ```

-The above query is declared for the _User_ document and is named (according to the convention) `qUser`.
+The above query is declared for the _User_ document - by convention we suggest naming the query beginning with `q` - `qUser` or `qUsers` etc.

 If this query is used as the basis of a module menu item or a `listGrid`, the resulting list will enable navigation to _User_ records via the double-click/zoom gesture.